pietergreyling/aztec_web3_starter/README.md

 ## Introduction

-### The Purpose of this repository
+### The Purpose of this Learning Path
-The purpose of this tutorial repository is to provide a Web 3.0 Aztec Network getting started guide for Web 2.0 developers who are new to working with Aztec technology and Web 3.0 in general.
+The purpose of this tutorial repository is to provide a Web 3.0 Aztec Network getting started learning path for Web 2.0 developers who are new to working with Aztec technology and Web 3.0 in general.

 ### What is Aztec Network?
 Aztec is an open source layer 2 network that aims to bring scalability and privacy to Ethereum.
 It strives to enable affordable, private crypto payments via zero-knowledge proofs.